chrishunt/stories/src/markdown/2019-01-30-3-times-to-maupin.md

 <div class='text'>

 He releases the trap and tries to put the dog in his truck.
 He can't get a good hold on the dog because he's not wearing a collar.
-Jeremy has his own dogs with him, so he takes off one of their collars and tries to put it on the dog he found in the trap.
+Jeremy happens to have his own dogs with him, so he takes off one of their collars and tries to put it on the dog he found in the trap.
 The dog is pissed and not interested in wearing a collar - he just keeps biting it.

-The dog looks hungry (read: *skinny*), so Jeremy has an idea.
+The brown dog looks hungry (read: *skinny*), so Jeremy has an idea.
 He reaches into the truck and shares some of his homemade jerky.
 The dog loves it, so he shares more.
 Then he shares more.
 And 30 minutes later Jeremy has shared all of his jerky.
 The dog is now his best friend and jumps up into the truck on his own.

 </div>